Mononofu/Scalisp/README.md

 			                                                      888
 			                                                     o888o

-A lisp interpreter in ~100 lines of Scala, inspired by [Peter Norvig](http://norvig.com/lispy.html)
+A lisp interpreter written in Scala, inspired by [Peter Norvig](http://norvig.com/lispy.html)

 It's very incomplete and probably buggy, but it works good enough to calculate factorials and stuff: